The Love Journey of Lakshmi

 I can’t tell anymore if it was him or me, but we started.

-Not like lovers do, but just we started.
+Not like lovers do, but just as that sometimes goes.

-He was rubbing my feet and I started not thinking about my ex.
+He was rubbing my feet and I started losing the thoughts about my ex.

-He was rubbing my feet and I started laughing.
+He was rubbing my feet, I started laughing.

 Sometimes in the middle of a conversation I would forget what I was saying.